13FRE

 Course Costs and Equipment/ Stationery requirements

-Education Perfect: $25.
-Our online vocabulary learning tool, is optional, but highly recommended.
-This is one charge for all languages.
+Education Perfect: $28.
+Our online vocabulary learning and grammar practice tool, is optional, but highly recommended. (one charge for all languages)

 Renash Level 3: $30.
 This is a book that contains vocabulary and grammar that links to the Year 13 programme.
 It is a useful tool during writing assessments.
 This is optional, but recommended.